maxnachlinger/classes-and-functions-chat/README.md

 - To use classes and objects in Javascript we have to `.bind` everywhere to ensure `this` doesn't change when a method in one of our classes is invoked.
-- and woe to he or she who forgets the `new` keyword when instantiating a class
+- and woe to he or she who forgets the `new` keyword
 - If you want private things, you can only have them via closures

 ---